Civil Contempt in Family Court

 Incarceration can also lead to the denial of immigration benefits and relief

-- Any immigration benefit that U.S. denied may also impact the immigration status of children or other family members.
+also impact the immigration status of children or other family members.